Eko Pearl Towers: Eko White Pearl

 The White Pearl tower consists of 31 residential floors and benefits from the common garden terrace at the top of the podium and has a private health club, a meeting room and lounge at the garden floor level.
 The White Pearl Tower has a two level podium which has a lobby and garden terrace above.
 The ground floor level incorporates a private health club, meeting room and a luxurious lounge.
 24 levels will be accessible by 6 Mitsubishi elevators.

 Eko Champagne Pearl

-The Champagne Pearl tower consists of 30 residential floors; there are 4 apartments per floor, a technical floor, a ground floor and a basement floor.
+The Champagne Pearl tower consists of 30 residential floors; there are 4 flats per floor, a technical floor, a ground floor and a basement floor.
 The Eko Champagne Pearl Tower which was topped out in 2017 is currently the tallest residential building in Nigeria.
 As of January 2021, it is the second tallest building in Nigeria.

 Eko Indigo Pearl

 The Indigo Pearl tower will consist of 33 residential floors.